Moving to The US – A Guide for Immigrants, Expats, & Digital Nomads

 If you want to become a citizen, you’ll have to go through the legal process.
 This can be complicated and lengthy, especially if you’re doing it alone and do not have any ties to the country.
 However, you can get a lawyer to help you along the way.

-What will I need to become a citizen of the United States?
+What will I need to become a citizen of the US?

 Before becoming a U.S. citizen, you must complete the naturalization process from the USCIS.
 This process includes determining citizenship eligibility, naturalization types, required forms, and applicable fees.
 You’ll also need to be at least 18 years old and have lived in the U.S. for at least five years (three years if you’ve married a U.S. citizen).